 The Quicycle Society is a group of free thinkers who aim to throw light onto things that matter, and to continue our mutual education beyond the post-doctoral level.
 We aim to develop mind-tools to enable human thinking, both inward into the inner workings and structure of the “elementary” particles of the standard model, as well as outward into the cosmos and its workings.

 Quicycle is dedicated to the principles of:

 - Furthering Pure Science

-- Science which is analytic, testable, and calculable
+- Science that is analytic, testable, and calculable

 - Science that is subject to the scientific method

 - Science that can be used in imagining new materials, devices, and systems

-- Proving a concept by thinking it, making it, and bringing it into everyday material reality is considered the most solid scientific proof of all
+- Proving a concept, from thinking it to making it to and bringing it into material reality, is considered the most solid scientific proof of all

 - Enabling thinking which could otherwise not be thought about at all